Holiday Apartment Lisboa Ciudad

 The apartment has a large master bedroom, with a comfortable 160x200 cm queen size bed and a charming seating area.
 An ample bathroom comes with generously sized glass enclosed shower cabin.
 The living room, dining room and kitchen area is an elegantly decorated open-spaced floor plan.
 The living room comes with a 55” HD TV.
 Whether dining for 2 people or 4, everyone gets a nice view.
 The kitchen comes fully equipped with all sorts of dinnerware, stemware, silverware, cooking utensils and small kitchen appliances, including Nespresso, as well as drip coffee maker.
 State of the art microwave, oven, induction cooktop, refrigerator, dishwasher and washer/ dryer help complete the stay-at-home experience.

-• DELIVERY OF PERSONALIZED KEYS
+• CUSTOM DELIVERY OF KEYS